You’re currently reading Chapter 5 of The Ultimate Guide to Adobe Illustrator for Fashion Design

 It goes like this:

 “I feel like I’ll never learn how to do everything!
-There are so many hidden functions and features in Illustrator, so I feel completely overwhelmed.”
+There are so many hidden functions and features in Illustrator, I’m completely overwhelmed.”

 But guess what?